 1.1 Section 18 of the Ethical Standards in Public Life etc. (Scotland) Act 2000 requires a Council in receipt of findings from the Standards Commission following a hearing, to consider those findings at a meeting of Council.
-It is not available to delegate this function to an officer or to a committee and the findings must be considered within three months of receipt.
+It is not available to delegate this function to an officer or to a committee and the findings must be considered within three months of receipt or within such longer period as the Commission may determine.
 These provisions are repeated in Rule 10.9 of the Commission's Hearings rules which also require the outcome of any consideration to be reported back to the Commission.